op7ic/amphunt/README.md

 ## hash2connection.py

-This file takes a list of SHA256 hashes as input (sample can be found in [hashset](hashset/) directory) and prints every computer with matching processes and where these processes communicates to.
+This script takes a list of SHA256 hashes as input (sample can be found in [hashset](hashset/) directory) and prints every computer with matching processes and where these processes communicates to.
 Please edit [config.txt](config.txt) and add appropriate API keys.

 How to invoke: